MileHacker Logo

 Driving Laws & Parking

-Drive on the right side of the road.
+Drive on the correct lane for traffic.
 Seatbelts are mandatory for all occupants.
 Helmets are mandatory for all scooter riders and passengers.
 Speed limits are enforced.

 Parking Details